manmeet18singh/UBArtGalleryExperience/README.md

 # UbArtGalleryExperience
-Eperience the University at Buffalo's student led art gallery in VR.
+Experience The University at Buffalo's Student Run Art Gallery in Virtual Reality.
 Developed for Google Cardboard.